junkerfamily/blackjack/features.md

 - Adjustable speech rate
 - Voice test feature
 - Context-aware phrases for bad plays
+- Heckler comments when hitting on hard 17+
+- Heckler comments when hitting against dealer bust cards (2-6)
+- Heckler comments when hitting on soft 19+
+- Heckler comments when standing with 11 or less

 ## Auto Mode
 - Automated gameplay with configurable bet amount